 King Charles (still feels weird writing ‘King’ instead of ‘Prince’) doesn’t have any such hang-ups – the advantages of being a hereditary monarch, we guess.
 Indeed, Charles has one of, if not the, most diverse and flamboyant watch collections in British royal history.

-Charles wears his 18ct yellow gold PF more than any other watch – indeed, it’s the watch he’s been wearing during the entire period of Queen Elizabeth II’s mourning.
+Charles wears his 18ct yellow gold PF more than any other watch – watch nuts might have noticed that it was the only watch he wore during the entire period of Queen Elizabeth II’s mourning.
 According to the brand, he bought the watch in Switzerland in the early 2000s – likely in Klosters, a ski resort town that’s a frequent haunt of his.

 These days, PF is known for its impressive and unique in-house movements but this Toric features a Zenith El Primero movement under the hood – which isn’t a bad thing by any means, as that movement is legendary (and was even used in the Rolex Cosmograph Daytona for a time).

 The British royal family have long been dedicated Cartier customers, both for jewels and for watches.
-Princess Diana, Princess Kate and Meghan Markle all wear Cartier watches, for example.
 Charles too is known to have a Cartier watch in his collection: a Cartier Santos.

 RELATED: Cartier Invented The Watch With The Santos de Cartier – & It’s Still The Best